 What are the accommodations?
 Are they private rooms?

-We have two private rooms that have accommodations similar to a hotel.
-Each room has its own bathroom and shower, television with VCR/DVD and a large over stuffed recliner, for the person that prefers to sleep in a chair.
-We encourage patients to bring their own pillow, blanket, books magazines, or favorite movies to make them as comfortable as possible.
+We have two private rooms, each room has its own television and large over stuffed recliner, for the person that prefers to sleep in a chair.
+We encourage patients to bring their own pillow, blanket, books, and magazines, to make them as comfortable as possible.
 Lights out are normally between 10:00pm and 11:00pm.
-The person may take a shower in the morning, we provide towels and wash cloths but soap and shampoo are not provided.

 What are the treatment plans?